 The Office of Student Research (OSR) promotes intellectual inquiry and innovation to enrich the educational experiences of students by providing support for research projects that engage them in academic scholarship that contributes in meaningful ways to communities in south central Indiana and beyond.
 In support of the university's mission, the OSR promotes and assists in the dissemination of scholarly works of students.

-The OSR runs an ongoing program and each year it has 10 x $1,000 grants to award to promising student research projects, which must be conducted with a faculty mentor.
+The OSR runs an ongoing program, and this year it has 12 x $1,000 grants to award to promising student research projects, which must be conducted with a faculty mentor.

 - Grant applications are reviewed by the OSR board, a panel consisting of faculty representatives from the various academic divisions on campus.